Natural Ways to Whiten Your Teeth

 The bad news for many Americans is that the constant chemical whitening will likely weaken teeth over time.
 All professional dentists tell people to stay away from the home whitening kits in the chemist, because you should not mess around with products that contain bleach, without the skill of a dentist.
 But if you don’t have money for a professional dentist job, then what do you do?
 Here are a few ideas.
 They won’t do much, but may help:

 - Drink less ‘stain’ foods.
-You know the ones: strong tea, strong coffee, red wine!
+Strong tea or coffee, red wine.

 - Give up smoking, another obvious choice.

 - Ollie & Co Natural Whitening Toothpowder (New Forest) is sold in a glass jar and hessian bag.
 Made with just 3 ingredients: baking soda (only use a few weeks at a time for sensitive teeth), titanium clay and sweet fennel oil (aniseed).
 Just dip a clean bamboo toothbrush in the powder, brush for 2 minutes, then rinse well.
 Replace the lid and store in a dry place (used twice daily, lasts up to 2 months).

 - Don’t worry about it!
 As we get older, the enamel wears away to reveal the dentin underneath.
 So often you can’t ‘scrub away the stain’, it’s just your ‘old brown teeth’ showing through underneath!
 Nobody cares, really!
 If you want to slow things down, eat good things (plant proteins, veggies) and avoid bad things that destroy enamel (diet soda).